Atelier Ayesha: The Alchemist of Dusk: Characters

 The protagonist of the game.
 Ayesha is an herbalist who ran a small workshop with her grandfather and little sister Nio until her grandfather died and Nio goes missing.
 Despite being left alone, Ayesha remained upbeat and continued to run the workshop.
 One day, Ayesha sees an apparition of Nio by her supposed grave.
 Convinced that her little sister is still alive, Ayesha sets off on a journey to discover the means to save her.
-The knowledge of alchemy has been passed down in her family, but she doesn’t recognize herself as an alchemist.
+The knowledge of alchemy has been passed down in her family, but she does not recognize herself as an alchemist.